AIDoc vs Anodot

 |---|---|---|

-| Anomaly Detection | Detects abnormalities in CT and X-ray images | Detects unusual patterns in time-series data. |
+| Anomaly Detection | Detects abnormalities in CT and X-ray images | Automated detection of anomalies in time-series data |

 Each tool's marketing-listed features.
 Where a feature appears under one tool but not the other, it usually reflects how the vendor describes their product — not a definitive capability gap.